 4. Not everyone is cut out to do recovery advocacy at a public level.
-Many people my have personal or family circumstances that preclude such activity.
-Recovery advocacy organizations like CCAR, and the larger new recovery advocacy movement, are not asking all individuals and families in
+Many people may have personal or family circumstances that preclude such activity.
+Recovery advocacy organizations like CCAR, and the larger new recovery advocacy movement, are not asking all individuals and families in recovery to step into public view, but they are calling upon a vanguard of recovering people and their families to take such action.